MeteoSwiss/dvas/docs/source/index.rst

 Organization (WMO).
 The following pages (should) contain all that you need to know to install and run dvas.

-The code is composed of two sub-package:
+The code is composed of two sub-packages:

   - ``dvas``: the core package that contains all the low-level modules and routines, and
   - ``dvas_recipes``: the high-level package that contains all the *analysis recipes* specific to a